influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowStatus.md

 withNodes(nodes)
 ```

-Nodes is a mapping between a node ID and the node's status.
+"Nodes is a mapping between a node ID and the node's status."

 ### fn withNodesMixin